TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/props-config.md

       <Text
         onPress={() =>
           notify('error', {
+              params: {
                 description: 'This is where the toast text goes. ',
                 title: 'Error',
                 style: {
                   borderRadius: 15,
                   borderWidth: 1,
+                }
               }
           })
         }>
         Emit error